Belloy-Lab/AD_XWAS_Pleiotropy/README.md

 - Modeling of escape from X-chromosome inactivation (eXCI)
 - Multi-trait pleiotropy with brain imaging, lipid, and hormone traits
-- Functional genomics (xQTL colocalization and differential expression) This work provides a resource of X-linked AD risk loci, candidate genes, and biological insights to guide future research.
+- Functional genomics (xQTL colocalization and differential expression) This repository provides codes related to each of these analyses.

 ---